alla-sahithya/Optimizing-Airbnb-Pricing-Strategy-in-New-York-City-for-Hosts/README.md

 7. Ensemble Random Forest
 8. Neural Networks

-We tried different models and it is evident that XGBoost outperformed others for this data.
+We experimented with various machine learning algorithms and we chose XGBoost model for further analysis of our project.
+From the below summary of metrics, it is evident that XGBoost outperformed others for this data.

 ![image](https://github.com/user-attachments/assets/fadeab6c-74f9-4de2-8281-af99921f23b1)